tortoise/tortoise-orm/docs/manager.rst

 Usage
 =====

-There are two ways to use a Manager, one is use `manager` in `Meta` to override the global `manager`, another is define manager in model:
+There are two ways to use a Manager, one is use `manager` in `Meta` to override the default `manager`, another is define manager in model:

 .. code-block:: python3